 How to Make Sushi Rice Ingredients

-• Quick Rinse: Add just enough water to submerge all the rice.
-Then, discard the water immediately.
-Tip: Rice absorbs water very quickly when you start rinsing, so this step helps remove impurities from the rice and prevent it from absorbing the first few rounds of milky water.
+• Quick Rinse: Add just enough water to the bowl to submerge the rice, then pour off the water immediately.
+Tip: Rice absorbs water very quickly when you start rinsing, so discarding this water right away helps rinse off impurities while keeping the rice from absorbing the first few rounds of milky water.

 Japanese Corn Rice 1

-• Wash: Next, use your fingers to gently agitate the wet rice grains in a circular motion for 10-15 seconds.
-Using very little water allows the grains to rub against each other.
-It also reduces the absorption of impurities from the milky water.
+• Wash: With your fingers, gently agitate the wet grains in a circular motion for 10–15 seconds.
+Tip: Using very little water allows the grains to rub against each other and reduces the absorption of impurities.

 Japanese Corn Rice 2